datacamp-content-public/courses-data-engineering-for-data-scientists/slides/chapter_1_de549e4812c9bd9e7bb4c9fce8e9dc4f.md

             .orderBy(col("unit_price_in_euro").desc())
             .limit(10))

-def write_data(df):
+def write_data(df, catalog=None):
    ...
 ```

 `@script`
-When we now revise our original Spark application, we would rewrite it like this.
-We’ve extracted the parts where the dataframes are being read and written to their own functions and created another function, `create_top10_dataset`, that executes the main logic.
-Optionally, the read and write functions can get the paths from a data catalogue, which could be passed in as a dictionary, e.g.
+In this first revision, we’ve extracted the parts where the dataframes are being read and written to their own functions and created another function, `create_top10_dataset`, that executes the transformations.
+Optionally, the read and write functions can get the paths from a data catalogue, which could be passed in as a dictionary, e.g., which would also facilitate loading data from different sources depending on the environment, whether that is production or a local development environment.

-We still have a lot of work being done by `create_top10_dataset` though, which makes that particular function hard to test.
-Let’s inspect the function more closely and see how we can break it up into pieces that are easier to test functionally.

 ---